 This is a question we get asked all the time.
 In order to calculate the amount of roof slate you will require, an accurate measurement of the roof is required.
 We’ll go into calculating slate quantities further on.
-We now need to calculate the square meterage of your roof often shown as m2.
+We now need to calculate the square meterage of your roof, often shown as m2.

 Firstly, you measure the length of the rafter which normally runs from the gutter to the ridge line of the roof.
 For the sake of this article, let’s say the rafter length is 4 linear metres (represented by X in the image below).
 We now need the ridge line length (represented by the Y).
-Again, for the sake of this article, let’s say this 10 linear metres.
+Again, for the sake of this article, let’s say this is 10 linear metres.
 We now know that Face 1 of the roof is (X) x (Y) which is 40 metres squared 40m2.
 As there are 2 sides to a standard up and over roof, you can simply multiply each side by two, therefore 40m2 x 2 = 80m2.
-It is worth noting at this stage any deductions for Sky Lights etc, in addition Sky Lights and Chimneys may raise the need for further Slate & Half Slates and you can always call our team for assistance.
+It is worth noting at this stage any deductions for Sky Lights etc, in addition Sky Lights and Chimneys may raise the need for further Slate & Half Slates, but you can always call our team for assistance.

 Calculate Roof Slate